NOAA-OWP/cfe/README.md

 The user has the option to pick a particular direct runoff (aka surface partitioning) method:

 1. Schaake function (configuration: `surface_partitioning_scheme=Schaake`)
 2. Xinanjiang function (configuration: `surface_partitioning_scheme=Xinanjiang`).
-When using this runoff method the user must also include three parameters.
+When using this runoff method the user must also include four parameters.

-If the **Xinanjiang** scheme is choosen, three parameters need to be included in the configuration file:
+If the **Xinanjiang** scheme is choosen, four parameters need to be included in the configuration file:
 1. a_Xinanjiang_inflection_point_parameter
 2. b_Xinanjiang_shape_parameter
 3. x_Xinanjiang_shape_parameter
+4. urban_decimal_fraction

 ## Rootzone-based Actual Evapotranspiration (AET)
 The user has the option to turn ON and OFF rootzone-based AET, default option is OFF.
 To turn it ON, the following parameters need to be included in the configuration file.